In This Article

 What are the different types of narcissists?

-While, again, the DSM-5 does not distinguish between types of narcissistic personality disorder, narcissism can certainly present in different ways.
-Dr. Hoffman sees these types of narcissists as fitting into two overarching categories, the overt and the covert.
+While, again, the DSM-5 does not distinguish among types of narcissistic personality disorder, narcissism can certainly present in different ways.
+Dr. Hoffman and Scigliano see these types of narcissists as fitting into two overarching categories, overt and covert narcissists.

-Each of these two categories of narcissism can be divided into a few types, outlined below.
+Each of these two categories can be divided into a few further types of narcissists, outlined below.

 Overt types of narcissists